aditirajnish/MathPlusLearning_Public/README.md

 Developed a website for Math Plus Learning.
-View it here: https://www.mathplus.digital

 Languages, tools, and technologies I used are Python, HTML/CSS, Flask, Jinja, Bootstrap, JSON, Google Sheets API, Git, Heroku, and Canva.
-This repo only contains the main code for the website.